hypercore-protocol/cli/README.md

   hyp unseed {urls...} - Stop making hyper data available to the network. hyp create {drive|bee} - Create a new hyperdrive or hyperbee.

+  hyp beam {pass_phrase} - Send a stream of data over the network.

 Hyperdrive Commands:

   hyp drive ls {url} - List the entries of the given hyperdrive URL.